 Showers had been predicted and there were a couple of very minor drizzles late in the game that increased slightly as the game ended (first pic).

-After leaving Citi Field and walking to the subway, it started raining much harder just I got under cover.
+After leaving Citi Field and walking to the subway, it started raining much harder just as I got under cover.
 I took this across-the-tracks picture from the Manhattan-bound side just as a 7 train pulled in.
 Excellent timing on the parts of the rain and the train!